biothings/discovery-app/schema.md

 ## What is a schema and why do we need one?
 The term *schema* refers to the organization of data as a blueprint of how the database is constructed.
 Schemas allow for data to be completely understood by different interfaces and let computers access, exchange, integrate data in a uniform manner.
-We use schema.org as a stable source for generic definitions we can build from.
+We use [Schema.org](https://schema.org/) as a stable source for generic definitions we can build from.

 ## Schema.org
-Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
+[Schema.org](https://schema.org/) is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
 If we apply this standard to biomedical data we believe we can speed up the processing and discovery of new biomedical data within the research community.

 # How to extend an existing schema definition step-by-step

 ## 1 - Find a Structure
-From schema.org you can find anything from the most generic type (Thing) to more specific types (Dataset).
+From [Schema.org](https://schema.org/) you can find anything from the most generic type (Thing) to more specific types (Dataset, Patient, Organization, etc).
 From any of those types you can branch off to create a more specific version of that particular type.
 Each type is represented by a **Class** and each class has **properties** associated with it.

 Example:
 **A** (Thing[**name, description...**]) --> **B** (CreativeWork) --> **C** (Dataset) --> **D** [**YourDataset**]